CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Conclusion

 \section{Conclusion}

-In this paper, we present {\DDN}, a dual-process closed-loop navigation system that mimics the human attentional mechanism by selectively focusing on key objects necessary for fulfilling user demands.
-We have developed a dual-process decision-making module that simulates human cognitive processes.
-Chain of Thought (CoT) reasoning is incorporated to enhance the decision-making process.
-Moreover, we have integrated a cumulative knowledge base to enable the continuous self-improvement of the algorithm.
-Our evaluations demonstrate that the proposed method achieves remarkable closed-loop performance while requiring limited training data.
+In this paper, we introduced {\DDN}, a novel dual-process closed-loop navigation system designed to emulate human attentional mechanisms.
+Central to our approach is a dual-process decision-making module that simulates human cognition, where a deliberative process is enhanced by Chain of Thought (CoT) reasoning to navigate complex scenarios.
+Furthermore, we integrated a cumulative knowledge base that enables the agent to continuously learn and self-improve from its experiences.
+Our comprehensive evaluations demonstrate that {\DDN} achieves state-of-the-art performance in closed-loop navigation tasks while requiring minimal training data, underscoring its efficiency and practical potential.

 \textbf{Limitations and Broader Impacts.} The current {\DDN} system incorporates only short-term memory in the Explore module, lacking long-term memory to identify previously explored areas.
 Additionally, employing GPT-4 as a decision-making module in the Explore phase is computationally expensive and impractical for real-world deployment.
 Moreover, updating the Heuristic Process requires SFT whenever new experiences are added to the Knowledge Base, leading to inefficiency.
 In the future, we will design a new system focusing on long-term memory and end-to-end navigation.